j0hanz/FIX-my-SPELL/README.md

 # FIX-my-SPELL Game

-Fix My Spell is a Python console-based game where players are tasked with correcting misspelled words.
-It presents players with words containing intentional spelling errors, and their objective is to identify and rectify these errors to form the correct word.
-The game is targeted towards individuals of all ages who are interested in enhancing their vocabulary and spelling skills in a fun and interactive way.
+Fix My Spell is a console-based Python game where players correct misspelled words.
+The game presents words with intentional errors, and players must identify and fix them to form the correct word.
+It's designed for anyone looking to improve their spelling and vocabulary skills in a fun and interactive way.

 ## Flowchart